 The Interface: Navigation for Busy Parents

 Amazon’s Fire TV interface is both a strength and weakness of this device.
 The home screen prioritizes content discovery, which can be helpful when you’re too tired to think about what to watch after a long day of parenting.
-However, it also heavily promotes Amazon content, sometimes at the expense of easy navigation.

 I found the interface reasonably intuitive but not perfect.
 The main categories are clearly labeled, and recently used apps appear prominently.
 However, there’s no denying that Amazon’s own content gets preferential treatment in the recommendations.